Angle Converter

 • 1 gon = 0.9 degrees

-These conversions are performed through high-precision calculations, enabling users to provide feedback on immense or otherwise minute beliefs with confidence.
-If the conversion between two units of measurement is not supported or is unclear, the implementation should be coded to advise the client otherwise of the potential for creating an incorrect effect.
+These conversions are performed through high-precision calculations, allowing users to respond with confidence to large or otherwise subtle errors.
+If conversion between two units of measurement is not supported or is ambiguous, the implementation should be coded so as to otherwise inform the client of the possibility of producing the wrong effect.

-Mathematics, physics, and technology students and teachers frequently require conversion between degrees, radians, and other measuring units.
-While conducting a trigonometry class or a physics demonstration, the device helps to save space and double-check the calculations, serious in presenting formulas or dealing with complicated problems.
+Students and teachers of mathematics, physics, and technology often need conversions between degrees, radians, and other measurement units.
+When conducting a trigonometry class or physics demonstration, this tool helps save space and double-check calculations, important when presenting formulas or dealing with complex problems.

 2. Navigation and Astronomy